Keith Klepeis on How Plutons Form

 All images courtesy of Keith Klepeis unless otherwise noted.

-The Southern Fjordland region of New Zealand’s South Island.
-The region exposes a large batholith, called the Median Batholith, but the only exposures of rock in this rugged temperate rain forest are along the fjord coastlines and above the treeline near the peaks.
+The Southern Fiordland region of New Zealand’s South Island.
+The region exposes a large batholith called the Median Batholith, but the only adequate exposures of rock in this rugged temperate rain forest are along the fjord coastlines and above the treeline near the peaks.
 In the podcast, Klepeis explains how they relied on boats and helicopters to do their fieldwork.

 Subduction Zone

 Most plutons form above a subducting oceanic plate.
-Once it reaches a depth of about 150 km, the subducting oceanic lithosphere undergoes dehydration reactions that liberate water.
-The water rises and, when it impinges on the overriding continental plate, causes the melting temperature to drop, with the result that magma is created.
+Once it reaches a depth of about 150 km, the subducting lithosphere with its basalts and sediments undergoes dehydration reactions that liberate water.
+The water rises and, when it travels through the overriding mantle wedge, reduces the melting temperature to about 1,000 C, with the result that magma is created.
 While some magma reaches the surface and forms a Cordilleran volcanic arc, the remainder cools at depth, forming the plutons and their associated structures that Klepeis describes in the podcast.

 Adapted from Lillie, R.J.
 (2005), Parks and Plates: The Geology of our National Parks, Monuments, and Seashores

-Diagrammatic cross-section through the continental crust across a subduction zone showing a volcanic system with its underlying feeder dikes and batholith.
+Diagrammatic cross section through the continental crust across a subduction zone showing a volcanic system with its underlying feeder dikes and batholith.
 Basaltic magmas pool at the base of the crust where they differentiate and melt crustal rocks.
-More evolved andesitic magmas then rise to the middle crust forming batholith complexes.
+According to the currently favored “Mush” model, this happens without chemical interaction with the surrounding material More evolved andesitic magmas then rise to the middle crust forming granitic batholith complexes.
 Magmatic fluids continue to ascend through the crust and may form a shallow pre-eruptive chamber.
+The figure shows the mushroom-like shapes of the crustal melt/crystal mix described in the podcast.
+The MOHO is the boundary between the crust (pale green) and mantle lithosphere (purple).
+The mantle wedge is pale grey/blue region between the subducting crust and the mantle lithosphere.
+Plutons form as part of the batholithic complex shown in the shallow crust.

 The Median Batholith

-Klepeis and his team focused their recent research on the Median Batholith in the South Fjordland region of New Zealand.
+Klepeis and his team focused their recent research on the Median Batholith (shaded red) in the South Fiordland region of New Zealand.
 Today, the batholith is offset by the Alpine Fault.
 The inset at bottom right shows a reconstruction of the batholith prior to 37 million years ago.